 Rishi Kapoor’s last tweet was appeal to refrain from violence towards health care professionals

 New Delhi, Apr 30: Legendary actor, Rishi Kapoor passed away today.
-The actor was very active on Twitter and his reactions would generate a lot of reactions.
+The actor was very active on Twitter and his tweets would generate a lot of reactions.

 His last post on Twitter was an appeal to refrain from violence towards the healthcare professionals who are out there battling against the coronavirus.